 Short- vs. Long-Term Disability Insurance

-What Does Short-Term Disability Insurance Typically Include?
+What Does Short-Term Disability Insurance Include?

-What Does Short-Term Disability Insurance Typically Exclude?
+What Does Short-Term Disability Insurance Exclude?

-- Pre-existing conditions
+- Pre-existing issues.

-- Time off to care for a child
+- Time off to care for a child.

 Is Short-Term Disability Insurance Worth It?